Single-CLI Agent Platform: Create to Production in One CLI¶

 agents-cli CLI |

 The minimum useful set is init, run, eval, deploy.
-Operational subcommands like logs, rollback, and tail are conspicuously absent from agents-cli's current surface — those operations route through gcloud or platform consoles, hinting that consolidation has limits at runtime ops.
+Operational subcommands like logs, rollback, and tail are conspicuously absent from the current agents-cli surface.
+Those operations route through gcloud or platform consoles, which hints that consolidation has limits at runtime ops.

 The architecture rhymes with the continuous autonomous task loop — a stable subcommand surface that the agent can iterate against without context-window penalty.
 This is where the consolidation matters most: an agent learning one agents-cli surface deeply costs less per turn than the same agent re-learning four fragmented CLIs every session.

-The single-CLI pattern works because a shared lifecycle surface eliminates the schema-rehydration tax that MCP and fragmented tooling impose on the agent's context window.
+The single-CLI pattern works because a shared lifecycle surface removes the schema-rehydration tax that MCP and fragmented tooling impose on the agent's context window.
 Two mechanisms reinforce each other.

 - Multi-cloud or non-vendor stack.